Selge/FeedThePython/README.md

 ### How to play: ###

 The game is as easy as possible: your tiny newborn python snake crawls through the screen field and eats apples falling from the trees above (the trees are not visible).
-Each eaten apple makes your snake grow - 0,1 m (10 cm) for each apple.
+Each eaten apple makes your snake grow: it becomes bigger at 0,1 m (10 cm) per each apple.

 Your tiny python understand both standart game moving command sets: